Green Protein - The Original SVA Recipe

 2. Add paneer and water coating with spices for a few minutes.

-3. Add greens and parsley.
+3. Add leafy greens and parsley.

 4. Cover with a lid and allow to cook for a few minutes, until the greens turn a bright green colour.